cepdnaclk/dental-patient-management-system/README.md

 ## Useful Commands and Instructions

-You need to install Wamp server and run it before following commands.
+You need to install WAMP or XAMP server and run it before following commands.
-Please make sure you already created database user account.
+Please make sure you already created a Database and a Database User Account.

 #### Install Dependencies